aaron13100/404solution/README.md

 ## Changelog ##

+## Version 2.31.10 (January 25, 2023) ##
+* FIX: Fix some errors that probably didn't affect the functionality at all, but were that were sending me emails from the debug participants.

 ## Version 2.31.9 (December 24, 2022) ##
 * FIX: Manual redirects to 404 use the theme's 404 page (for Janio).